Navid200/xDrip/docs/Nightscout/NS_setup.md

 ## Setting up Google Cloud Nightscout
 [Google Cloud Nightscout](./GoogleCloud.md) >> Setting up Nightscout

 We will now log into our new Nightscout, installed on the Google Cloud virtual machine, and set it up.
-Everything we do in this section is done on a regular web browser on our computer or mobile, and not in the virtual machine.
 There are also video clips (silent) on this page that may be helpful if the instructions are not clear.

 Use a web browser and enter your hostname (from when you [set up](./FreeDNS.md) FreeDNS).
 This will bring up your Nightscout.
 It will ask you for a password.
 Use the API secret you chose earlier when you [installed](./NS_Install.md) Nightscout.
 Check "Remember this device" checkbox to avoid having to re-enter it.